carnegierobotics/LibMultiSense/README.md

 ### Documentation

-Doccumentation of high-level LibMutliSense concepts can be found [here](https://docs.carnegierobotics.com/docs/software/libmultisense.html)
+Documentation of high-level LibMutliSense concepts can be found [here](https://docs.carnegierobotics.com/docs/software/libmultisense.html)

 Doxygen documentation can be built for LibMultisense by running the Doxygen